karanpratapsingh/Ascii-Faces-App/README.md

 ## The-AsciiFacesApp-Project
-#### A simple React Native powered app for ASCII image art to make your conversations interesting.
+#### A simple React Native powered app for ASCII emojis to make your conversations interesting.

 ### Technologies used :